schizophrenic144/yara_rules/README.md

 # yara_rules
-Right now its empty as i havent really uploaded anything
+Right now its empty as i havent really uploaded anything (the rules are ass)